EDMOND, Okla. (KFOR) – Edmond residents approved a temporary sales tax to fund the purchase of land near a popular park.

 City officials say the increased tax rate would likely generate $5 million.
 Any money received in excess of the purchase price and closing costs may be used to pay for improvements to the land.

-City leaders say if the measure doesn’t pass, the tax rate will stay the same and it will be up to the landowner to develop the land the way they want.
+City leaders said if the measure didn’t pass, the tax rate will stay the same and it will be up to the landowner to develop the land the way they want.

 Once polls close, you can see the results below along with other Oklahoma elections.